Posted by

 December – NO MEETING

-Although the information below remains relevant, with regard to the links, kindly note:
+Although most of the information below remains relevant, with regard to the links, kindly note:

 TAMC redesigned their website in fall 2020 with the unfortunate result that virtually all our links to TAMC’s site now lead to an error message.
 We wish that our available volunteer hours allowed us to change Bicycling Monterey’s hundreds of outbound links to TAMC’s website.
 You may find that using TAMC’s search window turns up the info you’re seeking—or not.
 Another option is to do an advanced web search (i.e., typing in your browser’s search window “site:tamcmonterey.org” along with keywords regarding the info you’re seeking).
 Or contact TAMC for help: https://www.tamcmonterey.org/contact-us.
 Good places to start on TAMC’s site: https://www.tamcmonterey.org/bicycle-pedestrian-committee and https://www.tamcmonterey.org/bike-pedestrian.